kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Importing Services

-To consume a supercluster service, users will use the domain name associated with their mutli-cluster service (see [DNS](#dns)).
-When the mcs-controller sees a `ServiceExport`, a `ServiceImport` will be introduced in each cluster to represent the imported service.
-Users are primarily expected to consume the service via domain name and supercluster VIP, but the `ServiceImport` may be used for imported service discovery via the K8s API and will be used internally as the source of routing and DNS configuration.
+To consume a supercluster service, the domain name associated with the mutli-cluster service should be used (see [DNS](#dns)).
+When the mcs-controller sees a `ServiceExport`, a `ServiceImport` will be introduced in each importing cluster to represent the imported service.
+Users are primarily expected to consume the service via domain name and supercluster VIP, but the `ServiceImport` may be used for imported service discovery via the K8s API and will be used internally as the source of truth for routing and DNS configuration.

 A `ServiceImport` is a service that may have endpoints in other clusters.
 This includes 3 scenarios:
-1. This service is running entirely in different cluster(s)
+1. This service is running entirely in different cluster(s).
-1. This service has endpoints in other cluster(s) and in this cluster
+2. This service has endpoints in other cluster(s) and in this cluster.
-1. This service is running entirely in this cluster, but is exported to other cluster(s) as well
+3. This service is running entirely in this cluster, but is exported to other cluster(s) as well.

-A multi-cluster service be imported only by clusters in which the service's namespace exists.
+A multi-cluster service will be imported only by clusters in which the service's namespace exists.
 All clusters containing the service's namespace will import the service.
+This means that all exporting clusters will also import the multi-cluster service. _An implementation may or may not decide to create missing namespaces automatically, that behavior is out of scope of this spec._

 For each exported service, one `ServiceExport` will exist in each cluster that exports the service.
 The mcs-controller will create and maintain a derived